bruno-oliveira/MEAN-repo/Angular/AngularBasicDataDisplay/FeaturesUsed.md

 One of the most distinctive features of using typescript, is that it allows for modularity by design.

-Modules are designed with separation of concerns in mind and modularity arises naturally.
+Modules are designed with separation of concerns in mind, and modularity arises naturally.
 Things can be exported/imported into other modules to create reusable components and keeping the application structure clean.

+Let's understand what this means on our simple Hero List application.